Rachel Riley: Politics

 In 2021, Riley was awarded £10,000 damages by a High Court judge after suing Laura Murray, then an aide of Corbyn, over comments made on Twitter that included "This woman [Riley] is as dangerous as she is stupid."
 On 16 November 2022, Riley was awarded £50,000 in damages after a libel action against Michael Sivier, a blogger who had accused Riley of abusing a teenager during a 2019 Twitter discussion.
 Sivier had previously been found liable for three of the four claims against him before the Court of Appeal of England and Wales ordered a review of the exclusion of a public interest defense.
 The High Court's subsequent decision reaffirmed the judgment against Sivier and the damages awarded to Riley.

 Riley was appointed a Member of the Order of the British Empire (MBE) in the 2023 New Year Honours for services to Holocaust education and antisemitism awareness.

-In March 2024, Riley appeared on a panel the Swipe-Up Rise-Up conference to call on Jewish students to "be courageous" in calling out antisemitism.
+In March 2024, Riley appeared on a panel at the Swipe-Up Rise-Up conference to call on Jewish students to "be courageous" in calling out antisemitism.

-In April 2024, during the Gaza war, Riley accused Apple of antisemitism when an iPhone update displayed the Palestinian flag as a suggested emoji when users type in the word "Jerusalem", despite flags not being suggested for other capital cities.
+In April 2024, during the Gaza war, Riley accused Apple of antisemitism when an iPhone update displayed the Palestinian flag as a suggested emoji when users type in the word "Jerusalem" despite flags not being suggested for other capital cities.
 Apple confirmed the problem and issued a fix with an update.

-In October 2025, Riley received the Freedom of the City of London in recognition of her outstanding contributions to Holocaust education and antisemitism campaigning.
+After the 2024 Bondi Junction stabbings, and before the facts of the incident emerged, Riley linked the attack to calls to "global intifada", stating: "If you want to know what 'globalise the intifada' looks like, see the Sydney mall."
+The post was "heavily accused of perpetuating Islamophobia".
+Riley subsequently deleted her post and said she was "sorry if this message was misunderstood".
+Riley stated that her comments were not meant to imply a link to Islamic extremism.
+The perpetrator was later identified as Joel Cauchi, a 40-year-old mentally ill man from Toowoomba.
+Channel 4 stated: "We have reminded Rachel of her obligations as a contributor to Channel 4 programming."